Chapter 4: The Laws of Chance#

 1.1 Properties of the Normal Distribution#

-💡 Plain English first: Many biological measurements — height, blood pressure, cholesterol — cluster around a middle value and tail off symmetrically in both directions.
+💡 Plain English first: Many biological measurements — height, blood pressure, cholesterol — cluster heavily around a middle value and tail off symmetrically in both directions.
 That bell-shaped pattern is the Normal distribution.

 The Empirical Rule:

-68% of observations fall within μ ± 1σ
+68% of observations fall within \(\mu \pm 1\sigma\)

-95% fall within μ ± 1.96σ
+95% fall within \(\mu \pm 1.96\sigma\)

-99.7% fall within μ ± 3σ
+99.7% fall within \(\mu \pm 3\sigma\)

-Clinical application — Framingham SYSBP: With μ = 132 mmHg and σ = 22 mmHg:
+Clinical application — Framingham SYSBP: With \(\mu = 132\) mmHg and \(\sigma = 22\) mmHg:

-68% of participants have SYSBP between 110 and 154 mmHg
+68% of participants have SYSBP between 110 and 154 mmHg.

-95% have SYSBP between 89 and 175 mmHg
+95% have SYSBP between 89 and 175 mmHg.

-A participant with SYSBP = 190 mmHg sits (190−132)/22 = 2.6 SDs above the mean — in the top 0.5% of the distribution
+A participant with SYSBP = 190 mmHg sits \((190-132)/22 = 2.6\) SDs above the mean — placing them in the top 0.5% of the distribution.

 Z-score: $\(z = \frac{x - \mu}{\sigma}\)$

-Fig. 7 Figure 4.1 The Normal distribution with the Empirical Rule.
+Fig. 8 Figure 4.1 The Normal distribution with the Empirical Rule.
 In the Framingham cohort, systolic blood pressure is approximately Normal with μ ≈ 132 mmHg and σ ≈ 22 mmHg.
 The 68% band spans roughly 110–154 mmHg; the 95% band spans roughly 89–175 mmHg.#

 1.2 The Binomial Distribution#

 Framingham context: 31% of the 500 participants had a CHD event during follow-up.
-If we take a new random sample of 50 Framingham-like participants, what is the probability that exactly 15 have CHD events?
+If we take a new random sample of 50 Framingham-like participants, what is the probability that exactly 15 of them have CHD events?

 1.3 The Poisson Distribution#